 In people with a diagnosis of alcoholism, depression also occurs in approximately 16% to 68% of this population.
-Studies have had a difficult time determining the exact percentage, or if depression occurs outside of alcoholism.
+Although studies have had a difficult time determining the exact percentage of this population.

 It is important to address both factors when treating alcoholism.
-The cycle of depression with alcohol leads to further drinking problems and mental health illnesses.
+The cycle of depression with alcohol leads to further drinking problems and behavioral health illnesses.

 If you want to learn more about how these two diagnoses correlate, then keep reading on for information about alcoholism and depression.

 It is important to understand what causes alcohol and what causes depression to see how they are intertwined.

 Alcohol does not contain any necessary or vital nutrients.
 It provides calories that the body uses for energy, but is not crucial for sustaining life.
 When someone consumes alcohol, it is filtered through the stomach and into the bloodstream.

 Then, it hits the liver.
 The liver’s function in drinking is that it transitions acetaldehyde into acetate, which is further processed as sugar.
 Acetaldehyde does not combine very well with the human body.

 In an alcoholic’s liver versus a nonalcoholic’s liver, the process of turning acetaldehyde into acetate is much slower.
 This leads to uncomfortable and disabling reactions throughout the body.
 They lead to the typical behaviors of someone who suffers from alcoholism.

 While acetaldehyde causes many adverse reactions in the body, one of the main ones is pain.
 Typically, this results in alcoholics continuing to drink to avoid physical discomfort.
 It is also one of the main reasons that detoxifying from alcohol is a challenging process.

 This compound is what blocks certain receptors in the brain and leads to characteristic behaviors of alcohol abuse and withdrawal symptoms.